nus-test/XPress/scripts/README.md

 ## Description

 Scripts in this directory could be used to reproduce experimental results in the evaluation section.
+All directories input should not end with '/'.

 ### Before Testing